DDieterich/ODBCapture/README.md

 # Oracle DB Capture Development

-Native PL/SQL Application to Generate Source Code and Configuration Data
+Native PL/SQL Application to Capture Source Code and Configuration Data

 This site is intended for development guides and design documentation.
 User information and usage documentation can be found at http://ODBCapture.org.